apache/celeborn/CONFIGURATION_GUIDE.md

 If `rss.worker.flush.buffer` is 256 KB, we can have total slots up to 327680 slots.
 So we should set `rss.worker.flush.queue.capacity=6553` and each RSS worker has 65530 slots.

+(Experimental)If rss workers run on HDD server, try to set `rss.send.filesegment.prefer.transfer=false` and `rss.storage.memoryMapThreshold=16m` to disable transfer calls to gain better performance.

 ## APPENDIX RSS Configuration List

 ### Environment Variables(rss-env.sh)